 Themes

-Generic returns indicators are: Approximate daily profit and loss series of stylized derivatives positions in % of notional or risk capital.
+Generic returns are not quantamental indicators but a high-quality data set of target variables to be predicted by quantamental indicators.
+They approximate daily profit and loss series of stylized derivatives positions in percentage of notional or risk capital.
 This includes returns on vol-targeted and hedged positions on all major asset classes.

 Hello, my name is Ralph Sueppel.
 I'm Managing Director at Macrosynergy and I will give you a quick, practical introduction to the J.P.
 Morgan Macrosynergy Quantamental System - short form JPMaQS.
 So I'll explain briefly the basics of JPMaQS and of quantamental indicators.
 I'll show you the scope of the content of the system as it is on March 2024.
 I'll show quickly how to download JPMaQS data into your environment, and then finally, I'll show a few support pages and resources for the construction of quantamental trading factors.